Gogo827/Gorepository/README.md

 # Gorepository
-# Editing the file
+## Editing the file
-It a=s a markdown file in this repostitory
+# It is a markdown file in this repostitory